ObedNyakundi/schoolfeesmodule/README.md

-# SFMS (School Fees Management System)
+# SMS (School Management System)
-SFMS was a simple project I did when I was learning to use Laravel's Filament package.
-I focused on the finance aspect of a school setup, defined the relevant objects, linked their relationships and eventually utilized the features of filament to actualize the project.
+Would you like to have a better system for managing school records free of charge?
+If you do, then our interests are aligned.
+And I believe we can achieve it.

+This was the first project I did when learning Filament, a package of Laravel.
+However, after spending time learning, going through the available school management systems, I believe we can have better systems for our schools.
+And this is my contriution to making our education systems better.

 ## Modules
 - Fees Management.